Ganni & Scholl Just Launched A Summer Sandal

-Sliders and clogs have been steadily taking over the footwear game in recent seasons, from luxury iterations like Balmain's B-It sliders and Bottega Veneta's rubber clogs to high street styles by the likes of UGG and ASOS.
+Sliders and clogs have been steadily taking over the footwear game in recent seasons, from luxury iterations like Balmain's B-It sliders and Bottega Veneta's rubber clogs to affordable styles by the likes of UGG and ASOS.

-As we inch closer towards summer (it's basically around the corner now that early May bank holiday is over, right?), the search for light and walkable footwear feels ever more urgent.
+As we prepare to bid La Niña adieu, the search for light and comfortable footwear is finally called for.

 So when we found out — exclusively to Refinery29 — that Ganni was pairing up with Scholl (yes, the orthopaedic brand) to launch a combination of sliders and clogs that are both stylish and comfy, you better believe our ears pricked up.